 - Technology delivery to the horticultural, cropping and beef industries

 - Plant breeding in sorghum, maize, mungbean and soybean

-- Commercial research is also undertaken on sorghum, maize and rice
+- Commercial research on sorghum, maize and rice

 - Research on pest management in fruit and vegetable production